On generalized Gorenstein local rings: Introduction

 Here, for a finitely generated $R$-module $C$ and an $\fkm$-primary ideal $\fka$, $C$ is called an {\it Ulrich $R$-module with respect to} $\fka$ if the following three conditions are satisfied (cf. \cite[Definition 1.2]{GOTWY}): \begin{enumerate}[{\rm (1)}] \item $C$ is a nonzero Cohen-Macaulay $R$-module (i.e., $\depth_R C=\dim_R C$), \item $\rme_{\fka}^0 (C)=\ell_R (C/\fka C)$, and \item $C/\fka C$ is an $R/\fka$-free module, \end{enumerate} where $\ell_R(*)$ denotes the length and $\e^0_\fka(C)$ denotes the multiplicity of $C$ with respect to $\fka$.

-It is known that $\AGL$ rings enjoy interesting properties.
+The condition of Definition of \ref{zzz2.1} requires that $R$ is embedded into $\rmK_R$ even though $R\ne \rmK_R$, the difference $C=\rmK_R/R$ between $\rmK_R$ and $R$ is an Ulrich $R$-module with respect to $\fkm$ and behaves well.
+Indeed, it is known that $\AGL$ rings enjoy interesting properties.
 Let $R$ be a non-Gorenstein $\AGL$ ring, and let $M$ be a finitely generated $R$-module.
 Then, $\Ext_R^i (M, R)=0$ for all $i>0$ implies that $M$ is a free $R$-module (\cite[Corollary 4.5]{GTT} and \cite[Corollary 4.6]{AI}).
 In particular, $R$ is $G$-regular in the sense of \cite{Tak}, that is, every totally reflexive module is free.
 Moreover, the $\AGL$ property is related to the Gorensteinness of the blow-up at the maximal ideal in dimension one (\cite[Proposition 25]{BF} and \cite[Theorem 5.1]{GMP}), and all the known Cohen-Macaulay local rings of finite representation type are $\AGL$ rings (\cite[Sections 11 and 12]{GTT}).
 The conditions under which (numerical) semigroup rings, idealizations, Rees algebras of certain ideals/modules, determinantal rings are almost Gorenstein rings have also been studied (\cite{BF, GK, GTT, HJS, T} and so on).
 In contrast to the helpful properties of $\AGL$ rings, it is also known that the class of $\AGL$ rings is still tight as a framework to study non-Gorenstein Cohen-Macaulay rings.
 For instance, if $R$ is a non-Gorenstein $\AGL$ ring, then $R[x]/(x^n)$, where $R[x]$ is a polynomial ring over $R$ and $n\ge 2$, is no longer an $\AGL$ ring (\cite[Proposition 3.12]{GTT}).
 In addition, recently, another candidate for the framework of non-Gorenstein Cohen-Macaulay rings, say {\it nearly Gorenstein local rings} ($\NGL$ rings) are introduced by J. Herzog, T. Hibi, and D. I. Stamate (\cite{HHS}).
 With this background, a theory improving the theory of $\AGL$ rings and unifying these works is expected.

 In this paper, we attempt to unify these theories based on the $\AGL$ theory.
 That is, we introduce the notion of {\it generalized Gorenstein rings} ($\GGL$ rings), and we deal with results on $\AGL$ rings as part of results on $\GGL$ rings.
 In conclusion, useful properties of $\AGL$ rings are naturally restated (Theorems \ref{def1.3}, \ref{def1.3.1} and Corollary \ref{a5.5}).
 Furthermore, we establish results that cannot be obtained in the framework of $\AGL$ rings (Theorems \ref{xxx15}, \ref{a7.5}, and \ref{a7.14}).
 Let us define $\GGL$ rings to express our results precisely.
 In what follows, throughout this section, let $R$ be a Cohen-Macaulay local ring of positive dimension with the maximal ideal $\fkm$.
 Suppose that $R$ has the canonical module $\rmK_R$.
 To state our results simply, we here assume that the residue field $R/\fkm$ is infinite.